What People Say About Me

 With over 20 years of experience in welfare benefits law, I specialise in:

-Legal aid is no longer available for welfare benefits appeals, but I offer fixed-fee services to ensure accessible legal support.
+Since legal aid is no longer available for welfare benefits appeals, I offer fixed-fee services to ensure accessible legal support.
+As a result, you can have confidence in knowing your legal costs upfront without any hidden fees.

-If you are facing DWP fraud allegations, benefit overpayment issues, or a fraud investigation, get in touch today by calling or using the contact form below for expert legal assistance.
+If you are facing local authority or DWP fraud allegations, benefit overpayment issues, or a fraud investigation, do not delay.
+Get in touch today by calling or using the contact form below for a free initial consultation and expert legal assistance.

 How to find us